GoodDollar/GoodContracts/README.md

 ## Implementation of a Decentralized Autonomous UBI system (The DAU)

-The DAU is a decentralized decision-making and ressource distribution mechanism.
+The DAU is a decentralized decision-making and resource distribution mechanism.
 It contains four elements:

 * Schemes -  A "scheme" is a 'wrapper' enacting a given policy or functionality in the GoodDollar contract system.
 Schemes are deployed by users and elected by the DAU contract through 'reputation voting' (see below).
-The UBI distribution policy, the one-time payment link policy, the sign-up bonus policy, and the identity contract are all implemented as 'schemes' and can be reiterated and redployed by the GoodDollar community.
+The UBI distribution policy, the one-time payment link policy, the sign-up bonus policy, and the identity contract are all implemented as 'schemes' and can be reiterated and redeployed by the GoodDollar community.

 * Reputation points - Reputation points are awarded to user accounts by the DAU.
 The reputation distribution function will be based on contributions to the system, as defined by the GoodDollar community.
 Reputation is non-transferable and (re)distributed by the DAU.